Not what you want?

 Personalize your custom “Judge” project by clicking the button next to your favorite “Judge” title below...

-From the Buddhist dictionary this is:
+From the Buddhist dictionary, this is:

 Problems set by Zen masters, upon which thought is concentrated as a means to attain inner unity and illumination.

-一視同仁 is how to write "universal benevolence." 一視同仁 is also how to express the idea that you see all people the same.
+一視同仁 is how to write “universal benevolence.”
+This is also how to express the idea that you see all people the same.

-If you are kind and charitable to all people, this is the best way to state that virtue.
-It is the essence of being impartial to all mankind, regardless of social standing, background, race, sex, etc. You do not judge others but rather you see them eye to eye on the same level with you.
+If you are kind and charitable to everyone, this is the best way to state that virtue.
+It is the essence of being impartial to all mankind, regardless of social standing, background, race, sex, etc. You do not judge others, but instead, you see them eye to eye on the same level as you.

 See Also: Benevolence | Compassion | Equality | Justice | Right Decision | Selflessness | Work Unselfishly for the Common

-In Japanese, this word means innocent, or one with no knowledge of good and evil.
-It literally means "without mind."
+In Japanese, 無心 means innocent or without knowledge of good and evil.
+It literally means “without mind.”

-無心 is one of the five spirits of the warrior (budo), and is often used as a Japanese martial arts tenet.
-Under that context, places such as the Budo Dojo define it this way: "No mind, a mind without ego.
-A mind like a mirror which reflects and dos not judge."
-The original term was "mushin no shin," meaning, "mind of no mind."
+無心 is one of the five spirits of the warrior (budo) and is often used as a Japanese martial arts tenet.
+Under that context, places such as the Budo Dojo define it this way: “No mind, a mind without ego.
+A mind like a mirror which reflects and dos not judge.”
+The original term was “mushin no shin,” meaning “mind of no mind.”
 It is a state of mind without fear, anger, or anxiety.
-Mushin is often described by the phrase, "mizu no kokoro," which means, "mind like water."
-The phrase is a metaphor describing the pond that clearly reflects it's surroundings when calm but whose images are obscured once a pebble is dropped into its waters.
+Mushin is often described by the phrase “Mizu no Kokoro,” which means “mind like water.”
+The phrase is a metaphor describing the pond that clearly reflects its surroundings when calm but whose images are obscured once a pebble is dropped into its waters.

 This has a good meaning in conjunction with Chan / Zen Buddhism in Japan.
-However, out of that context, it means mindlessness or absent-minded.
+However, out of that context, it means mindlessness or absent-mindedness.
 To non-Buddhists in China, this is associated with doing something without thinking.

 In Korean, this usually means indifference.